Characters: Friendship Is Magic: Supporting Cast

 Voiced by: Chiara ZanniDaring Do Dazzle is an archaeologist pegasus with yellow fur and a grayscale mane who is the heroine of the adventurous tale of Daring Do and the Quest for the Sapphire Stone as well as many other titles, a series of books anypony can enjoy.Daring Do is actually a real pony, as shown in "Daring Don't".
 Her adventures actually happened and she recounts them in her novel series under the pen name (or maybe it's the other way around) "A.K.
 Yearling".There's also a highly detailed fictional Daring Do work page if you are interested.

 - Adventurer Archaeologist: Considering who she's an Expy of, it comes with the territory.

 - Adventurer Outfit: Complete with pith helmet.

 - All There in the Script: The last part of her name, Dazzle, has only been used in the toyline; specifically, in the Miniature Collection's Daring Pony Story Set.

 - Badass: So much that she impresses Rainbow Dash into becoming a fan of her series.

 - Badass Adorable: This is a given considering she's a Palette Swap of Rainbow Dash.

 - Badass Bookworm : An archeologist and author that can battle several big cats at once.

-- Brought Down to Badass: On that note, she loses her ability to fly and becomes Indiana Jones.
+- Brought Down to Badass: In Quest for the Sapphire Stone, she loses her ability to fly and becomes Indiana Jones.
 Flying and she would be almost too good to work as an adventurer archaeologist.

 - Character Name and the Noun Phrase: How the titles of her books work.